momentics/NanoVNA-X/doc/menu_and_user_guide.md

 ---

-This reference mirrors the firmware defaults in `include/nanovna.h`.
+This reference mirrors the firmware defaults in `include/nanovna.h` and `include/app.app_features.h`.
 If you disable a feature flag during compilation, the associated menu entries are omitted automatically.